AdiSR127/Certificate-Portal/README.md

 This is Online Certificate Portal Generator made in PHP & MySQL.

 Instructions To set-up Portal:
-1. import the ..\db\part.sql into your SQL database
+1. Import the ..\db\part.sql into your SQL database
 2. Start the Apache Server.
 3. Go to Localhost/admin.php.
 Login using default details(Username: adiusngh127@gmail.com & Password: adisingh127).